 Remedy

-Mercedes-Benz will notify owners by mail and advise you to take your vehicle to a dealership to update the battery management system software.
+LiveWire Motorcycles will notify owners by mail and advise you to take your motorcycle to a dealership to replace the high-voltage fuse for the high-voltage system.

 Safety Risk